aegoroff/dirstat/README.md

   version     Print the version number of dirstat

 Flags:
   -h, --help      help for dirstat
+  -t, --top int   The number of lines in top statistics. (default 10)

 Use "dirstat [command] --help" for more information about a command.
 ```